TED Talks for Writers: 6 TED Talks That Will Revive Your Storytelling Spirit

 My favorite example is when she was a guest speaker at a college campus and one of the students, having read her novel which featured an abusive father, remarked that it was a shame that Nigerian men are abusers.
 She replied, “I just read a book called American Psycho, and it is such a shame that young American men are serial murderers.”
 It made her point beautifully.

-Her presentation emphasizes the power story has to resonate with an audience and spread ideas.
+Her presentation emphasizes the story has to resonate with an audience and spread a simple idea or challenging ideas.
 She says, “The problem with stereotypes is not that they are untrue, but that they are incomplete.
 They make one story become the only story.”

 She also highlights how important storytellers are, because how the story is told can make all the difference.